 ALSO READPakistan violates ceasefire along LoC in Poonch; kills 2 Indian jawans Pakistan troops violates ceasefire along LoC, 3rd violation in 24 hours Pakistan ceasefire violation: Bodies of two Indian soldiers mutilated Pakistan violated ceasefire 437 times killing 37 people till Nov this year: Govt Pakistan reaches out to UN for easing relations with India

+"Bodies of soldiers being mutilated is an extreme form of barbaric act.
 The Indian government strongly condemns this act.
 The whole country has full faith in our armed forces which will react appropriately to the act," Jaitley said.